Deep Dive

 2. Technology & Architecture

-Technically, Litecoin is a fork of Bitcoin's code but with key modifications.
-It uses the Scrypt hashing algorithm for its Proof-of-Work consensus and has a block time of 2.5 minutes—four times faster than Bitcoin's 10 minutes.
-This results in quicker transaction confirmations.
-The total supply is capped at 84 million LTC, and its monetary policy includes halving events roughly every four years to reduce new coin issuance.
+Litecoin is a fork of Bitcoin's codebase but with key technical modifications.
+It uses the Scrypt hashing algorithm for its proof-of-work consensus, which was initially more resistant to specialized mining hardware (ASICs).
+The network confirms a new block every 2.5 minutes—four times faster than Bitcoin's 10 minutes—leading to quicker transaction confirmations.
+It also has a larger maximum supply of 84 million LTC (four times Bitcoin's 21 million), with new coin issuance halving approximately every four years.

 Conclusion